 Who doesn't like a good sunbath?
 Getting as little as 10 minutes of sunlight in the morning can provide numerous health benefits for you later that day and for overall health and vitality.

-A reduction in Vitamin D plays a large role in a ton of chronic diseases including dry eye, asthma, type II diabetes, high blood pressure and more.
+A reduction in Vitamin D plays a large role in a ton of chronic diseases including eye problems, blood sugar, blood pressure, and more.
 Your skin will absorb the morning sunlight to be used later in the day for vitamin D production which helps reduce the risk of these diseases.

 Speaking of using later in the day, morning sunlight increases your serotonin production, which your body converts into melatonin later in the day.
 Melatonin is increased when the sun goes down, and it starts to signal to your body to go to sleep.